trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 `mutez` values, like `nat`, are whole non-negative numbers.
 However, contrary to `nat`, they can't hold arbitrary large values.

 More precisely, `mutez` are stored as signed 64 bit values.
-This means their value can only be between 0 and $2^{63} - 1$, which is approximately #9.223*10^18# `mutez`, and correspponds to 9 trillion tez.
+This means their value can only be between {% math inline=true %} 0 {% /math %} and {% math inline=true %} 2^{63} - 1 {% /math %}, which is approximately {% math inline=true %} 9.223 \cdot 10^{18} {% /math %} `mutez`, and corresponds to 9 trillion tez.

-Although the actual amounts of mutez you will manipulate during transactions will be far from reaching these limits, there is still a risk of overflow, if you perform intermediate computations, such as computing the square of an amount, which would cause an overflow if the amount is a bit more than 3000 tez.
-If you contract ends up computing $(3100 tez)^2$ and store the result as `tez` (or `mutez`), it will simply fail.
+Although the actual amounts of mutez you will manipulate during transactions will be far from reaching these limits, there is still a risk of overflow, if you perform intermediate computations, such as computing the square of an amount, be careful as you might end up reaching storage limits.

 You can do arithmetic operations on `mutez`:

 - adding two mutez values (`ADD`)
-- substracting two `mutez` values (`SUB_MUTEZ`), which returns an `option`, as the result could be negative (which is not valid for `mutez`)
+- subtracting two `mutez` values (`SUB_MUTEZ`), which returns an `option`, as the result could be negative (which is not valid for `mutez`)
 - multiplying a `mutez` value with a `nat`, to get a result in `mutez` (`MUL`)
 - doing an integer division (`EDIV`)

-You can also compare mutez `values`.
-See the [Comparing values](#comparing-values) section.
+You can also compare mutez `values` - see [Comparing values](#comparing-values).

 ### string